RaduGe/Software_Containerization/README.md

 - user-read-pods-global.yaml
 - note: this was only done on local Unix VM, so not on GCP
 8. Google Cloud Platform
-- app is hosted and up-and-running at url above
+- app is hosted and up-and-running at url above:
+!(GCP_proof_1.jpg)

 ## Persistent Layer - not visible outside cluster